|

 Word-of-mouth sales have been excellent.
 Many of my contacts ordered additional copies to give as Christmas gifts, and bookmarks produced orders from places I'd never heard of.
 The greeting cards proved to be a wise marketing tool as well.
 I used these for my Christmas cards, with "Season's Greetings" or "Merry Christmas" stickers in the space, and also as thank-you notes and birthday cards to media contacts.

 Simon's Valentines to the media were photocopies of his centrefold adorned with heart stickers.
-Vicki Gabereau replied that she found hers "provocative."
+CBC's Vicki Gabereau replied that she found hers "provocative."

-Copyright 2002 Barbara Florio Graham.
+Copyright 2010 Barbara Florio Graham.
 All rights reserved.